front-end-intermediate/ExpressJSReact-retired/readme.md

 ## Recipe Detail

-Now that we have a recipes prop available in RecipeDetail we can build out the details themselves:
+Build out the details in RecipeDetail using filter and useParams:

 ```js
 import React from "react";